Lyon: Sport

 Lyon is home to the football club Olympique Lyonnais (OL), whose men's team plays in Ligue 1 and has won the championship of that competition seven times, all consecutively from 2002 to 2008.
 OL played until December 2015 at the 43,000-seat Stade de Gerland, which also hosted matches of the 1998 FIFA World Cup.
 Since 2016, the team has played at the Parc Olympique Lyonnais, a 59,000-seat stadium located in the eastern suburb of Décines-Charpieu.
-OL operates a women's team, OL Lyonnes, which competes in and dominates Division 1 Féminine.
+OL operates a women's team, OL Lyonnes, which competes in and dominates the Première Ligue.
 They won fourteen consecutive top-flight championships (2007–2020), and additionally claim the four titles won by the original incarnation of FC Lyon, a women's football club that merged into OL in 2004 (the current FC Lyon was founded in 2009).
-OL Lyonnes have also won the UEFA Women's Champions League eight times, including in five consecutive editions from 2016 to 2020, and hosted the 2019 FIFA Women's World Cup semi-finals as well as the Final on 7 July at Stade de Lyon.
+OL Lyonnes have also won the UEFA Women's Champions League eight times, including in five consecutive editions from 2016 to 2020, and hosted the 2019 FIFA Women's World Cup semi-finals as well as the final on 7 July at Stade de Lyon.